 In 2010, DoMissions formally became Project Humanity and it began the process of defining a more secular mission statement and new volunteer trip objectives.
 In 2013 Project Humanity adopted its current mission statement of women’s empowerment focused on measurable models of impact.
 Today the organization seeks to be inclusive of any individual with the desire to serve and to bring meaningful benefit to the lives of individuals and communities in need.
 Project Humanity is staffed with members and volunteers who have extensive professional experience and knowledge in international volunteerism, primary care medicine, education, finance, and business administration.

 Project Humanity is a non-profit 501(c)(3) organization based in Key West, Florida.
 The organization strictly complies with all IRS directives for financial accountability and is committed to maintaining one hundred percent financial and administrative transparency.
 Donations received by Project Humanity are used for administrative and operational costs, as well as a supplement to aid in the expenses of our professional volunteers including, travel expenses, in-country costs, and international health, life, and evacuation insurance.

 Project Humanity is governed by a Board of Directors that is responsible for establishing policies and procedures, along with approving and overseeing each of the organization’s projects.
 Board members are dedicated leaders who are deeply concerned and committed to the mission of Project Humanity with a main goal of improving sustainable living conditions for the people and villages Project Humanity serves.
-The organization also maintains an Advisory Council that guides outreach efforts and makes recommendations regarding effectiveness and sustainability of projects in order to achieve measurable change.

 Project Humanity- U.S. Business Operations: